Software Testing Advice for Accounting and Financial Software

 - Depending on the accounting system, the accountant may receive something as simple as an error log saying that the account was out of balance.
 Or the accountant may receive a detailed report (integrity report) showing the partial balances on a report.

 - It’s very difficult to test since you have to recreate partial transactions in the database to test whether the system created accurate integrity reports.
-However, it can be done if you can create partially posted test data in database.
+However, it can be done if you can create partially posted test data in the database.

 Understanding Accounting Systems as a Tester